Skip to main content

 Interestingly, the concern of contaminated drinking water presented the largest differential in environmental concerns between Americans and Australians.
 This may have to do with many recent news stories and findings of contaminated drinking water, which concerned 37 percent of Americans, as opposed to just 27 percent of Australians.

-Green Aging
+Green aging

 Environmental concerns by generation